 What Does an Occupational Therapist Do?

 Generally, an occupational therapist prepares rehabilitative programs for disabled individuals to help them restore basic functions needed for daily life.
 If you're interested in helping people who have disabilities and want to learn more about what an occupational therapist does, keep reading.
-Schools offering Occupational Therapy Assistant degrees can also be found in these popular choices.

 Occupational therapists use various methods of treatment to help patients who have physical, mental, emotional, or developmental disabilities.
 In this field, you may work with individuals suffering from both short-term and long-term impairments with the goal of improving conditions to advance their quality of life.
 This may include helping an individual with tasks related to everyday life and to his or her occupation.